BK1603/Blog/content/posts/blog/how_to_study_material.md

 - Open your file manager.
 - Most have a connect to server/remote network in the left side tray at the very bottom.
 - Enter this ip adress in the server field: `172.16.68.30`.
 (From the pdf given to us by our college.)

+  **EDIT**: Ubuntu users, or anyone using the GNOME file manager might have to type in the ip address along with the protocol and the directory name like so: `smb://172.16.68.30/Study Material`.
+Thanks Priyansh.
 - Set the port to `8443`.
 - Add the username and passwords in there respective feilds, and leave everything else as is.